Creating a Setup profile

 - Bluetooth scanning — Enable this setting to let applications use Bluetooth for more efficient location detection, even when Bluetooth is turned off.

 Other security settings

-Select the Other security settings checkbox to display password visibility settings for Knox 3.4 and above supported devices.
-Select On to make password characters briefly visible as they are typed and hides them shortly thereafter.
+Select Other security settings to display password visibility settings for devices running Knox 3.4 and higher.
+Select On to briefly show password characters as they're typed, and hide them shortly thereafter.
 Selecting Off disables the feature.
-Once set, refer to the Allow user to change setting option to either Allow device user password visibility changes, Do not allow user changes or Do not allow and hide setting from user.
+Once set, use Allow user to change setting option to Allow device user password visibility changes, Do not allow user changes, or Do not allow and hide setting from user.